yizeyi18/ScalES/doc/refactor2020.rst

   QE does) Furthermore, in this case the next ion move should start with PBE instead of Phi iteration.

-- [ ] Properly handle the Gamma point and R2C, together with the Fourier interpolation problem (using an odd number of grid points)
+- [x] Properly handle the Gamma point and R2C, together with the Fourier interpolation problem (using an odd number of grid points).

+- [ ] Maybe a better way is to avoid R2C during the coarse to fine grid interpolation, and use C2C instead.
+Then the coarse grid does not need to be restricted to an odd number of grid points.

+- [ ] Add support for the HGH pseudopotential

+- [ ] Clean up the PWDFT source code, and make it more modular at the high level

-- [ ] Coulomb norm in Anderson mixing.
+- [d] Coulomb norm in Anderson mixing.

 - [ ] Dynamic truncation criterion for eigensolver.
 In particular, the criterion is controlled by an energy like quantity.
 This should be